opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 ### Required software

-OpenSearch Benchmark is written in the [Python](https://www.python.org/) programming language and requires **Python 3.8 or newer** along with [pip](https://pypi.org/project/pip/), the package installer for Python.
+OpenSearch Benchmark is written in the [Python](https://www.python.org/) programming language and requires **Python 3.8 or newer** and [pip](https://pypi.org/project/pip/), the package installer for Python.

-You can check whether Python 3 is installed, and the version, with the following command:
+Check your Python 3 version with the following command:
 ```bash
 python3 --version
 ```
 {% include copy.html %}

-If a compatible version of Python 3 isn't installed, then we recommend using a Python management tool like [pyenv](https://github.com/pyenv/pyenv).
-For installation instructions, refer to the pyenv [Installation](https://github.com/pyenv/pyenv#installation) documentation.
+If a compatible version of Python 3 isn't installed, then we recommend using a Python management tool like [pyenv](https://github.com/pyenv/pyenv). pyenv makes For installation instructions, see the pyenv [Installation](https://github.com/pyenv/pyenv#installation) documentation.

 Lastly, confirm that pip is installed on the host:
 ```bash